-Over the next several blogs, one of our colleagues, Peg Haust-Arliss, LCSW-R, will be writing about overcoming the challenges associated with becoming vegan.
+Over the next several blogs, one of our brand ambassadors, Peg Haust-Arliss, LCSW-R, will be writing about overcoming the challenges associated with becoming vegan.
 Here, she outlines how to handle the judgment from fellow vegans for not being the “perfect vegan.”

 Is guilt part of your experience as a new vegan?
 Unfortunately, you may also experience judgment from the vegan community.
 If you are not completely vegan, you are considered hypocritical.
 “Are those shoes leather?”
 I see this much more often from non-vegans as a defensive diversion tactic, but it can leave a good intentioned newbie feeling needlessly guilty or ashamed.
 Everyone has an individual experience and path.
 I was a vegetarian first; it took me a few years to become vegan.
 Some people dive in; some people choose to dip in slowly.
 Some people dabble, leave, and return.
 Remember, we are talking about food that is not only culturally and socially ingrained, but also so processed with chemicals and additives that it is literally addictive!
 That is why I am passionate about educating.
 I would have transitioned faster with the knowledge I have now.